Ryan P. Smith, MD and Eric Shinohara, MD, MSCI

 The Abramson Cancer Center of the University of Pennsylvania

-In the United States, there are about 22,000 gastric cancers annually; with about 11,00 deaths attributed to this disease each year Interestingly, its incidence has drastically decreased since 1930.
+In the United States, in 2015, there are expected to be about 24,590 gastric cancers diagnosed, with an estimated 10,720 deaths attributed to this disease.
+Interestingly, its incidence has drastically decreased since 1930.
 Although it is presumed that this is due to some sort of dietary or environmental factor(s), the exact reason behind this decrease is not known.
 One theory is that the advent of refrigeration led to decreased use of nitrites, "smoking" of foods, and other such forms of food preservation.
-It also decreased food contamination.
 Gastric cancer is approximately twice as common in men and more common in Blacks than Caucasians.
-It is rare to see gastric cancer before the age of 40, and its incidence increases with age thereafter.
-There are two types of gastric cancer, the intestinal type and the diffuse type; the latter carries a worse prognosis.
+It is rare to see gastric cancer before the age of 40, and its incidence increases with age.
+There are two types of gastric cancer, the intestinal type and the diffuse type.
+This is determined by the pathologist, with the diffuse type carrying a worse prognosis.

-There does appear to be a genetic link in some cases of gastric cancer, and there are some genetic diseases such as hereditary nonpolyposis colorectal cancer, familial adenomatous polyposis, and Peutz Jeghers syndrome which all predispose to gastric cancer.
+There does appear to be a genetic link in some cases of gastric cancer (5-10% of cases).
+There are some genetic diseases such as hereditary nonpolyposis colorectal cancer, familial adenomatous polyposis, and Peutz Jeghers syndrome which all predispose to gastric cancer.
 It also appears that people with blood type A are at increased risk for gastric cancer for an unknown reason.

 Pernicious anemia, an autoimmune disease where the stomach does not produce stomach acid, has also been linked to gastric cancer.
 Drugs which cause a decrease in stomach acid production have not been linked to an increased risk of gastric cancer.